Pornography in the United Kingdom: Internet

 During the 1990s the advent of the Internet made it easier than ever for people in the UK to access hardcore material.
 By the 2000s, the diverse range of pornography from across the world could be accessed, rather than simply the material that could be published legally in the UK or smuggled into the country.
 Governments became concerned about the situation and began to consider possible forms of internet censorship.
 The Byron Review (2008) and the Bailey Review (2011) were commissioned by two successive governments, in part to investigate concerns over the possibility of people aged under 18 viewing Internet pornography.
-The Obscene Publications Act, which is still in force, makes it illegal for websites that can be accessed from the UK without age restriction to contain certain types of adult content, but few pornographic websites query the viewer's age and hardly any attempt to verify the answer given.
+The Obscene Publications Act, which is still in force, makes it illegal for websites that can be accessed from the UK without age restriction to contain certain types of adult content.

 A number of steps have been taken to restrict access to pornography online:

 Extreme pornography

 Calls for violent adult pornography sites to be shut down began in 2003, after the murder of Jane Longhurst by Graham Coutts, a man who said he had an obsession with Internet pornography.
 Jane Longhurst's mother and sister also campaigned to tighten laws regarding pornography on the Internet.
 In response, in August 2005, the Government announced that it planned to criminalise private possession of what the Government now termed "extreme pornography".
 This was defined as real or simulated examples of certain types of sexual violence as well as necrophilia and bestiality.
 The passing of the Criminal Justice and Immigration Act 2008 resulted in the possession of "extreme pornographic images" becoming illegal in England and Wales as of January 2009.
+In 2019 the laws concerning extreme pornography were relaxed.
+The depiction of fetishes such as BDSM and humiliation is no longer likely to be prosecuted, provided the production is consensual and no harm is caused thereby, and the depiction does not promote criminality and is not aimed at minors.